Marketing Intermediate Updated 2026-03-22

 Example 1: News publisher monetization A national news website serves 50 million page views monthly.
 Through Google Ad Exchange, each impression is auctioned individually.
 An automotive advertiser bids $8 CPM for users who recently searched for “new SUV,” while a travel brand bids $5 CPM for all visitors.
 The news site earns more per impression than a flat-rate deal would provide.

 Example 2: Ecommerce retargeting An online retailer uses a DSP connected to multiple ad exchanges to retarget visitors who abandoned carts.
-The DSP bids higher for users who left items worth $200+ and bids lower for window shoppers. theStacc helps ecommerce businesses build organic traffic alongside paid efforts — so they’re not entirely dependent on ad exchange spending for growth.
+The DSP bids higher for users who left items worth $200+ and bids lower for window shoppers. theStacc helps ecommerce businesses build organic traffic alongside paid efforts.
+So they’re not entirely dependent on ad exchange spending for growth.

 Frequently Asked Questions